 A thyroid that is enlarged or pushed off to one side could be a sign of a tumor.

-Nodules absorb more or less iodine and will look darker or lighter on the scan (usually lighter if there is a tumor).
+Nodules absorb more or less iodine and this will make them look darker or lighter on the scan.
+A nodule is usually lighter if it has not taken up the iodine.
 If part of the thyroid appears lighter, it could be a thyroid problem.
-Nodules that are darker can be overactive and may be the cause of an overactive thyroid.
+Nodules that are darker have taken up more iodine.
+They can be overactive and may be the cause of an overactive thyroid.

 Scan - thyroid; Radioactive iodine uptake and scan test - thyroid; Nuclear scan - thyroid

 Blum M. Thyroid imaging.
 In: Jameson JL, De Groot LJ, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 79.

 Salvatore D, Davies TF, Schlumberger MJ, et al. Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 11.